HarperFast/harper/utility/Docker/README.md

 The preferred way to interact with HarperDB for typical querying, accessing, and updating data (CRUD) operations is through the REST interface, described in the REST documentation.

-The complete HarperDB Operations API documentation is available at api.harperdb.io, and provides important administrative functions.
-Generally it is recommended that use the RESTful interface as your primary interface for scalable and performant data interaction for building production applications, and the operations API for administrative purposes.
+The complete [HarperDB Operations API documentation](https://docs.harperdb.io/docs/operations-api) provides important administrative functions.
+Generally it is recommended that use the [RESTful interface](https://docs.harperdb.io/docs/rest/) as your primary interface for scalable and performant data interaction for building production applications, and the operations API for administrative purposes.

 ## Documentation and Support